 By downloading and using our software you abide by the MIT License

-NOTE If you have no licenses available, you can still preview Sparkplug with the following limitations in mind
+NOTE If you have no licenses available, you can still enjoy Sparkplug with the following limitations in mind:

-Any unlicensed IIoT SL library runs in a DEMO trial period for 30 minutess, after that period you must re-download the runtime
+Any unlicensed IIoT SL library runs in a DEMO trial period for 30 minutes, after that period you must re-download the runtime,

 Using our library, Ignition's SCADA as host is not needed, as we implemented a 'lightweight' primaryhost node!